Diedrick Brackens and Katherine Bradford

 Diedrick Brackens, nuclear lovers, 2020.
 Woven cotton and acrylic yarn.
 78 x 72 in.
 Courtesy of the artist.

-Katherine Bradford, couple no shirts, 2018.
+Katherine Bradford, Boxers Under Lights, 2018.
 Acrylic on canvas.
-60 x 48 in.
+80 x 68 inches.
 Courtesy of the artist and Canada, New York.
+Photo: Joe DeNardo.

 Join us at 7:30 pm EST for a conversation between artists Diedrick Brackens and Katherine Bradford, whose joint exhibition Diedrick Brackens and Katherine Bradford will be on view at the Carpenter Center July 15–December 23, 2021.